Skip to content

 TIP

-For existing dimensions you can automatically generate a dimension or hiearchy definition from the model tab dimension or hierarchy menu
+For existing dimensions, generate a dimension or hierarchy definition from the Model tab’s dimension or hierarchy menu.

 Subset keywords